ViViDboarder/hassio-addon-rclone/rclone/README.md

-# Rclone addon
+# Rclone Snapshot Sync

+## About

+[Rclone](https://rclone.org) is an open-source tool for syncing data between a wide range of remote tarets.

-Sync backup snapshots to a different device using rclone
+This addon allows you to sync backup snapshots to a different device using rclone

-Note: Drive password must be obscured using `rclone obscure mysecretpass`